 According to the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless such collection displays a valid OMB control number.
 The valid OMB control number for this information collection is 1820-0028.
-The time required to complete this information collection is estimated to average 45 hours and 40 minutes per response, including the time to review instructions, search existing data resources, gather the data needed, and complete and review the information collection.
-If you have any comments concerning the accuracy of the time estimate(s) or suggestions for improving this form, please write to:

-U.S. Department of Education Washington, DC 20202-4651
+Public reporting burden for this collection of information is estimated to average 45 hours and 40 minutes per response, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
+The obligation to respond to this collection is required to obtain or retain a benefit (P.L.
+108-446, Sec.
+650 and 682).
+If you have comments or concerns regarding the status of your individual submission of this form, please contact the Office of Special Education Programs (OSEP) Discretionary Grant Programs, Office of Special Education and Rehabilitative Services, U.S. Department of Education, 400 Maryland Avenue, SW, Potomac Center Plaza, room 5008C, Washington D.C.
+20202-5076 or by phone at 202-245-7542.